Brightcoders-Bootcamps/today-i-learned-Ruli-AlSe/README.md

   - **TLS redirect:** Permanently redirects http:// requests to https:// with the same URL host, path, etc. Enabled by default.
 Set config.ssl_options to modify the destination URL.
   - **Secure cookies:** Sets the secure flag on cookies to tell browsers they must not be sent along with http:// requests.
 Enabled by default.
   - **HTTP Strict Transport Security (HSTS):** Tells the browser to remember this site as TLS-only and automatically redirect non-TLS requests.

+## Wed September 2, 2020 *[ ActionDispatch part 8 ]*
+- **Session:** Has following modules...
+  - **CacheStore:** A session store that uses an ActiveSupport::Cache::Store to store the sessions.
+This store is most useful if you don't store critical data in your sessions and you don't need them to live for extended periods of time.
+  - **CookieStore:** This cookie-based session store is the Rails default.
+It is dramatically faster than the alternatives.
+  Sessions typically contain at most a user_id and flash message; both fit within the 4K cookie size limit.
+A CookieOverflow exception is raised if you attempt to store more than 4K of data.
+  - **MemCacheStore:** A session store that uses MemCache to implement storage.
+- **ShowExceptions:** This middleware rescues any exception returned by the application and calls an exceptions app that will wrap it in a format for the end user.
+  The exceptions app should be passed as parameter on initialization of ShowExceptions.
+Every time there is an exception, ShowExceptions will store the exception in env, rewrite the PATH_INFO to the exception status code and call the Rack app.